Process Manufacturing: Definition, Benefits, and Industries

 Since government authorities often regulate patents and intellectual property, the industry dramatically emphasizes development and research.

-Chemical, Tire, and Process Industries
+Chemical, Tire, and Continuous Process Manufacturing Industries

 The chemical, tire, and process (CTP) sector is an essential component of the manufacturing industry as it converts raw materials into final and intermediate products.
 The sector utilizes process manufacturing, batch manufacturing, and firmly integrated supply chains, distinguishing CTP from other industries.